-Each year at The City School we celebrate all of the major Waldorf festival days!
+Each year at The City School we celebrate many of the festivals inspired by Waldorf Pedagogy!

 We start off the year with Michaelmas.